 While on leave home from the army, on April 5, 1941, Lonnie married Gertrude Bailey.
 The couple would have three children.
 His oldest son Tony would be born after his battalion left the United States for the Philippine Islands.

-In the late summer, Lonnie's battalion was sent
+In the late summer, the battalion was sent to

-that he and the other men were informed that
+that the soldiers were informed that they were